Bergil32/docker-behat/README.md

 * Put your tests  into "features/" folder and remove Test.feature.

 * Run the shell script.
 ```
 sh run.sh
 ```
+* Reports and text files with information about screenshots are saved in artefacts/ folder.

+* Screenshots will be uploaded to [https://wsend.net/](https://wsend.net/).

 Additional thanks to [Serge Skripchuk](https://www.drupal.org/u/idtarzanych) for his help.